A Dash Of Olive Oil May Preserve British Cathedral

 Tests have been carried out using samples of the cathedral's stone.
 Wilson says it's still early, but the results are looking good.

-What a nice thought: One of the world's greatest Gothic cathedrals somehow survived all that pillaging and all those fires.
-And now, maybe, it'll stand for another 800 years, thanks to a little salad dressing.
+One of the world's greatest Gothic cathedrals somehow survived all that pillaging and all those fires.
+Now, maybe, it will stand for another 800 years — thanks to a little salad dressing.